The influence of magnetic fields in Cloud-Cloud Collisions: Discussion

 \subsubsection{Mass resolution}

-There should be fundamental differences in the mass function of star-systems if the resolution were improved, and this needs to be explored.
-In particular, a core formed in the shock compressed layer would be expected to spawn a small subcluster, and the subcluster would likely include some stars that are too small to have been resolved here.
+The mass functions of star-systems might change somewhat if the resolution were improved, and this needs to be explored.
+In particular, a core formed in the shock compressed layer would be expected to spawn a small sub-cluster, and the sub-cluster would likely include some stars that are too small to have been resolved here.

-Since (a) each SPH particle has mass $m_{\mbox{ SPH}}=0.001\,{\rm M}_{_\odot}$ and $\sim 57$ neighbours, these experiments cannot resolve star-systems below the Hydrogen Burning Limit at $\sim 0.075\,{\rm M}_{_\odot}$ (i.e. Brown Dwarfs and Planetary Mass Objects), and therefore the mass functions are truncated artificially below this mass.
+Since (a) each SPH particle has mass $m_{\mbox{ SPH}}=0.001\,{\rm M}_{_\odot}$ and $\sim 57$ neighbours, these experiments cannot properly resolve star-systems below the Hydrogen Burning Limit at $\sim 0.075\,{\rm M}_{_\odot}$ (i.e. Brown Dwarfs and Planetary Mass Objects), and therefore the mass functions are truncated artificially below this mass.

 However, it is also the case that, in the Milky Way near the Sun, stars below the Hydrogen Burning Limit contribute very little to the overall mass budget (less than $2\%$), so the mass functions obtained here may be an acceptable approximation to star-system mass functions.